-Endometrial-like tissue development and progression at the exterior of the uterus often causing the chronic inflammatory condition and subsequent adhesions and scar tissue deform the pelvic anatomy of the affected women.
+Endometrial-like tissue development and progression at the exterior of the uterus often cause the chronic inflammatory condition and subsequent adhesions and scar tissue deform the pelvic anatomy of the affected women.

-The usual monthly fertility range in normal, healthy couples lies in between 0.15 to 0.20, which can decrease with increasing age.
+The usual monthly fertility range in normal, healthy couples lies between 0.15 to 0.20, which can decrease with increasing age.

 Experts provided the estimated infertility range is between 0.02 to 0.1/ month in women with endometriosis and that increases the scope of infertility almost 6 to 8 times greater than the healthy women.

-Along with pelvic anatomical distortion, hormonal disorder and peritoneal malfunctioning lead to ovulatory disorders.
+Along with pelvic anatomical distortion, hormonal disorders, and peritoneal malfunctioning lead to ovulatory disorders.

 It has been also found that women with endometriosis have a risk of a decreased number of oocytes and poor embryo quality.
-Implantation and receptivity disorders are common in endometriosis.

 But unfortunately, the success rate is lower than expected due to an increased rate of miscarriage.

 One of the common problems of IVF treatment failure in endometriosis is chromosomal abnormalities, which cause the failure of embryo implantation.

-Therefore, failure of the IVF process is also a huge loss of money and in-vein utilization of time.
+Therefore, failure of the IVF process is also a huge loss of money and utilization of time.

-This genetic screening conducted for detecting the numerical chromosomal abnormalities in embryos to get a better implantation rate after IVF.
+This genetic screening was conducted to detect the numerical chromosomal abnormalities in embryos to get a better implantation rate after IVF.

 In this process, the scope of genotype difference in the single fertilized egg is lesser (decrease mosaicism) and the amount of DNA is sufficient to perform tests efficiently.

 Experts also suggested array comparative genomic hybridization or single nucleotide polymorphism microarray can also be performed to get better test reports instead of using fluorescent in situ hybridization with 9 to 12 chromosomes.

 High-quality embryo culture is an utmost need to get an accurate result of genetic testing.

 High-quality embryo culture can be established by extending embryo culture towards day 5/6 with sufficient medical confirmation.

-But still, the medical research unit expecting more precise clinical research data to evaluate the efficacy of genetic testing, as the success of the IVF technique to treat the infertility issue in endometriosis.
+But still, the medical research unit expects more precise clinical research data to evaluate the efficacy of genetic testing, as the success of the IVF technique to treat the infertility issue in endometriosis.

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.